Angel-nin/To-Do-Roulette/README.md

 School work:                    House chores:
 -Soc sci Research paper Sept.
 5         - Sweep the kitchen    Sept.
-3 -Physcics LQ            Sept.
-10        - Wash the dishes      Sept.
 3
+                                        - Wash the dishes      Sept.
+3

+Do you want to add a new task: Yes
+ Enter task: Physcs LQ
+ Enter Due date: Sept.
+10

 Shuffle: Sweep the kitchen

 Want to shuffle again? : No